riglab/Remote-Brainstorming-Omron-Robotic-Arm/README.md

 7) Write down the approxiate size of the drawing area you just set, the width and height, you would need them for the Processing program.

+8) After setting the three points, please move the robot away from the drawing board without touching it.
+If possible, move the robot to somewhere close to the center of the drawing area for later use.

 ## Tasks Running

+**Remember to hold the physical emergency stop button of the robot during the time you are controlling it, it can easily break things or hurt people.
+Press the red button immediately when anything goes wrong!!!**

-Go back to the main screen of ACE and open the "Task Status Control", double-click on the "SmartController" to see the task status.
+1) Go back to the main screen of ACE and open the "Task Status Control", double-click on the "SmartController" to see the task status.
 For this controller, you will be able to run 4 different tasks, pre-program with eV+, simultaneously.
 The program we have here have two tasks:
 - **bufferdraw**: the task that remembers #righttop, #leftbottom, and #rightbottom corners of the drawing area and calculates the movement.
-- **serialread**: the task that communicate with Processing to get the drawing position, please refer to later section for Processing.
+- **readserial**: the task that communicate with Processing to get the drawing position, please refer to later section for Processing.

 <p align="center">
 <img src="https://github.com/riglab/Remote-Brainstorming-Omron-Robotic-Arm/blob/master/Images/ACE_Task%20Status%20Control.PNG" width="500"/>
 </p>

+For conventional setting, we will first setup "Task 1" with **readserial** and then setup "Task 0" with **bufferdraw**.

+2) Right-click on "Task 1" and choose "start the task" and use the drop-down menu to find **readserial** task.
+Make sure the task start with a green flag indication.

+3) Right-click on "Task 0" and choose "start the task" and use the drop-down menu to find **bufferdraw** task.
+Make sure the task start with a green flag indication. **Important: when the bufferdraw task starting to run, the robot will move in sequence from #leftbottom to center, center to #rightbottom, back to center, center to #righttop, and finally back to center.
+Please do not be scared by the sudden movement.
+During the same time, remember to hold the physical emergency stop button of the robot during the time you are controlling it, it can easily break things or hurt people.
+Press the red button immediately when anything goes wrong!!!**

+4) Make sure both of the tasks are running properly with green flags indication, if yes, you can proceed to the next section and start the Processing program.

 ## Processing